mlewis7127/qldbguide/content/docs/introduction/current-limitations.md

   * There is no support for `ORDER BY` to allow for sorting
   * There is no support for `LIMIT` to support pagination

+The workaround is to stream out data to another database engine using QLDB streams.

 {{< spacer >}}

 ## KMS